Part 1: CAD-Embedded CFD Solution

 Autodesk Surface Wrap by Autodesk - External Flow Geometry Mesh Tool.
 Image License

 Autodesk acquired Blue Ridge Numerics in 2011 and shortly thereafter the software formerly known as CFdesign was renamed Autodesk CFD.
 Autodesk CFD, which we’ll refer to hereafter as “CFD” for brevity, is not technically CAD embedded as it requires a separate application to open when CFD is launched from within the Inventor or Fusion 360 workspaces.
 Practically, though it still qualifies in this category because connectivity between simulation files and the original 3D CAD model can be maintained by following the correct procedures.
 Judging from Autodesk’s marketing literature, it is safe to say they are focused most heavily on serving the electronics and architecture industries, which makes sense given their entrenched involvement in those industries via other Autodesk products.
+In 2026, this focus has sharpened with the integration of Autodesk AI (Autodesk Assistant) and a new Python 3-based API designed specifically to automate standard thermal and HVAC workflows.

 Basic Interface & Workflow